djkoloski/rust_serialization_benchmark/README.md

 These benchmarks are still being developed and pull requests to improve benchmarks are welcome.

-To do:
-- [ ] Add Navigate benchmark that crawls through some fields of accessed data for ZCD frameworks
-- [ ] Automate statistics collection and summation

 ## Footnotes:

 \* *abomonation requires a mutable backing to access data*